Tumbler Ridge: Government and politics

-For representation in the Legislative Assembly of British Columbia, Tumbler Ridge is part of the Peace River South electoral district which has been represented by Mike Bernier of the BC Liberal Party since 2013.
+For representation in the Legislative Assembly of British Columbia, Tumbler Ridge is part of the Peace River South electoral district which was represented by Mike Bernier of the BC Liberal Party from 2013 until 2024.
 Prior to Bernier, the riding was represented by Blair Lekstrom who was elected in the 2001 provincial election, with 72% support from the town's polls and re-elected in 2005 with 64% and in 2009 with 70% support.
 Before Lekstrom, Peace River South was represented by Jack Weisgerber as a member of the Social Credit Party of British Columbia (1986–1994) and Reform Party of British Columbia (1994–2001).
 In 1996, as leader of the Reform Party, Weisgerber won re-election despite the Tumbler Ridge polls placing him second to the New Democratic Party candidate.

 Federally, Tumbler Ridge is in the Prince George—Peace River—Northern Rockies riding, represented in the House of Commons of Canada by Conservative Party Member of Parliament Bob Zimmer.
 Before Zimmer, who was elected in May 2011, the riding was represented by Jay Hill since 1993.
 The riding was represented by Frank Oberle of the Progressive Conservative Party from 1972 to 1993.
-Oberle served as Canada's Minister of Science and Technology in 1985 and Minister of Forestry in 1989.
+Oberle served as Canada's Minister of Science and Technology in 1985 and as Minister of Forestry in 1989.